 - In the case of student internships, paid or unpaid, communication from the educational institution that endorses it and stating the duration of the activity.

 - Authorization of the parents and designation of the person responsible for the student during his/her stay in Colombia, authenticated by a Colombian notary or consul in the case of minors.

 - A letter (in Spanish) from the person with economic responsibility for the student guaranteeing the expenses of the student and documents showing economic solvency.
 If you are the student, the letter should say you will be financially responsible for yourself while in Colombia.
-To show “economic solvency” you could use a bank “certificate” showing the average balance over the past six months is greater than 10 times the legal minimum wage in Colombia or 8,281,160 pesos ($2,550 at an exchange rate of 3,247 pesos to the USD) in 2019.
+To show “economic solvency” you could use a bank “certificate” showing the average balance over the past six months is greater than 10 times the legal minimum wage in Colombia or 11,600,000 pesos in 2023.
 And this certificate should be notarized and translated.
 Or you can provide six months of bank statements with no need for translation in my experience.
 Also, credit card statements which show a sufficient available balance could be used.

 - Passport style face photo with a white background, sized at 3 cm width X 4 cm height, maximum size of 300 kb jpg file for online application.

 Note that the student visa to study Spanish or degree programs are now Visitor Visa (V)

 Using a Visa Agency for a Student Visa

 If you are in Colombia and not located in Bogotá and you don’t want to travel, you can use a visa agency to obtain a Colombia student visa.
 A visa agency can handle the online application.

 Medellin Guru has partnered with what we believe is the best visa agency in Medellín to offer Colombia visa services.
 Features of this service include: